Psychology, School of

-Wildman, J.L. & Griffith, R.L. (in press).
+Wildman, J.L. & Griffith, R.L.
+(2014).
 Leading Global Teams: Translating the Multidisciplinary Science to Practice.
+NY, New York.
 Springer Inc.

 Griffith, R.L. & Robie, C. (2012).
 Personality Testing and the “F Word”: Revisiting Seven Questions about Faking.
 In Tett, R. & Christiansen, N. (Eds.)
 Handbook of Personality at Work.

 Griffith, R.L., & Converse, P.D.
 (2011).
 The Rules of Evidence and the Prevalence of Applicant Faking.
 In M. Ziegler, C. McCann & R. Roberts (Ed.)
 New Perspectives on Faking in Personality Assessments.
 Oxford, UK: Oxford University Press.

 Griffith, R.L. & Peterson, M.H.
 (2011).
 One Piece at a Time: The Puzzle of Applicant Faking and a Call for Theory.
 Human Performance, 24, 4, 291-301.